Syodeyz/heyClara/README.md

 # heyClara
 Android App for easy websearch and basic spotify playback control with voice recognizer.

-Wake word:
+Wake word: "Hey, Clara"
-Say "Hey Clara" after running the app, will lead you to query scree.
+Say "Hey Clara" after running the app, and it will lead you to query screen.
 There you can search any thing but including "Open Spotify" will lauch Spotify.

 Playback controls: